 At the moment in whichtold this story, he fabricated the corporate responsibility myth.
 In fact, companies are abstract entities.
 How can a company be responsible?

-When people associatewith the responsibility, they think of Schultz’s story, and that is how the brand grows into the imagination of millions of people around the world.
+When people associate organization wl-no-link">Starbucks with the responsibility, they think of Schultz’s story, and that is how the organization wl-no-link">Starbucks brand grows into the imagination of millions of people around the world.
 The story works though because it is authentic!